Scary Halloween Treats - Spider Meatballs, Witch Fingers: Recipes

 Kids love to help make these cool treats - almost as much as they like to eat them.

-They will need some help in rolling out the pastry dough, and you should definitely cut the pastry into strips for them.
+Younger children will need some help in rolling out the pastry dough, and you should definitely cut the pastry into strips for them.
+But older children, especially if they are already used to helping out in the kitchen, will love to create their own "mummies" after seeing how it's done.

 Show them how to gently wind the pastry strips around each wiener, and then moisten the ends and press them together so they stay in place.